pankdhnd/Observability/README.md

 # Prometheus
 A monitoring tool which allows monitoring of complex infrastructure.
-Ir is a time series database for metrics monitoring.
+It is a time series database for metrics monitoring.
 It Constantly monitors all the services and alerts when there is crash.
 It also alerts about the problems before they actually occur, allowing system administrtors to prevent the issue.

 In a complex infrastructure where multiple systems are running, and are interdependnet.
 So if one service goes down, others are impacted as well.
 In such cases, finding the issue quickly is difficult and time consuming.